 After the hearing, the Hearing Committee deliberates in executive session.
 Based on its deliberations, the committee develops a written summary of findings and a decision.
-The Hearing Committee's decision is to affirm the CCNE Board's adverse action; amend, but not reverse, the action, or remand, but not reverse, the action to the CCNE Board to reconsider in light of information garnered during the appeal process.
-The summary of findings and decision are provided to the institution's chief executive officer and the chief nursing officer/chief nurse executive as well as the CCNE Board chair and the CCNE Executive Director no later than 45 days after the hearing.
-CCNE sends the summary of findings and decision to the CCNE Board and, as appropriate, the EPRAC and the evaluation team that reviewed the program.
+The Hearing Committee's decision is to affirm the CCNE Board's adverse action; amend, but not reverse, the action; or remand, but not reverse, the action to the CCNE Board to reconsider in light of information garnered during the appeal process.
+The summary of findings and decision are provided to the institution's chief executive officer and the chief nurse administrator as well as the CCNE Board chair and the CCNE Executive Director no later than 45 days after the hearing.
+CCNE sends the summary of findings and decision to the CCNE Board and any relevant CCNE committee(s).